 I use both methods of investing.
 When I get a sizable chunk of cash (a big part of my income is bonuses and commissions), I transfer the money to my online broker and manually buy an index mutual fund.
 I like it because the fees are lower than Betterment (which charges .25% per year plus the fees of the individual funds it invests in), and I have complete control to choose what I want to invest in.

-However, when I get a hankering to give myself a mini-rush by investing an extra $11, I just open up Betterment and put ’em in there in less than a minute.
+However, when I get a hankering to give myself a mini-rush by transferring an extra $11, I do some Betterment investing by opening up the app and putting ’em in there in less than a minute.

 A good addiction, I think!